 Groundbreaking on the new facility began in June 1998 but protests by a residents group brought proceedings to a halt two months later.
 Equally vociferous demonstrations by motorsport enthusiasts saw the green light given for construction to resume and, over the next 18 months the circuit complex began to emerge.
 The foundation stone of the main grandstand was laid in May 1999, followed in June by the first asphalting work.
 The final topping-out ceremony was held on 2 December 1999.

-An official opening ceremony, witnessed by 80,000 spectators, took place on 20 August 2000.
+An official opening ceremony, witnessed by 80,000 spectators, took place on 20 August 2000, with the circuit given the formal name of Eurospeedway Lausitz.
 The German IDM Superbike championship was first to test the new asphalt in competition a week later, followed a further seven days on by the DTM, though the second of two planned races had to be abandoned due to torrential rain.
 Both categories have gone on to be mainstays of the circuit's race calendar.

 The first full season of competition was marked by a series of tragedies; in April, Formula One veteran Michele Alboreto was killed in a crash on test circuit, when a puncture saw his Audi R8 sports prototype flip into the barriers.
 Then a young marshal was killed during a test session in May when he was hit by a touring car.
 Finally, September's German 500 – the first CART Champ Car race on the oval, just a week after the September 11 atrocities – saw a truly horrifying crash as Alex Zanardi spun leaving the pits and was collected at almost full speed by Alex Tagliani.
 Zanardi survived but lost both his legs as a result.